stonepros/stone/doc/man/8/stone-volume.rst

 This subcommand provides information about a host's physical disc inventory and reports metadata about these discs.
-Among this metadata one can find disc specific data items (like model, size, rotational or solid state) as well as data items specific to ceph using a device, such as if it is available for use with ceph or if logical volumes are present.
+Among this metadata one can find disc specific data items (like model, size, rotational or solid state) as well as data items specific to stone using a device, such as if it is available for use with stone or if logical volumes are present.

 Examples::

-    ceph-volume inventory
+    stone-volume inventory
-    ceph-volume inventory /dev/sda
+    stone-volume inventory /dev/sda
-    ceph-volume inventory --format json-pretty
+    stone-volume inventory --format json-pretty

 Optional arguments: